k31thz/JrCodingChallenge/README.txt

 Programmatically added all elements of the fxml
 ===============================================

+TO Run the Application: Use the "HelloApplication" found at /src/main/java/com/example/jrcodingchallenge /src/main/java/com/example/jrcodingchallenge/HelloAppication.java

 Button are provided to emulate a vending machine.
 Logs panel is located at the right.
 Transaction states reflected on a panel bordered in red.